 Few professors of Christ possessed more activity and zeal than this excellent person.
-He not only labored to preserve his friends from the contagion of popery, but he labored to guard them against the terrors of persecution.
-He was deacon of the little congregation over which Mr. Rough presided as minister.
+He not only laboured to preserve his friends from the contagion of popery, but he laboured to guard them against the terrors of persecution.
+He was deacon of the little congregation over which Mr Rough presided as minister.

 "They then asked me if I would confess: I answered as before.